CertiCoq/certicoq/README.md

 ------------------------------

   Note that supported OCaml version are `4.06.1` and upwards, avoid `4.06.0` which sometimes produces dynamic linking errors.
-In `opam 1.*`, use `opam config var ocaml-version` to confirm you have a compatible compiler.
+Use `opam list` to confirm you have a compatible compiler.
 If not, you should create a fresh new switch with a specific compiler, using:

-    # opam switch -A 4.07.1 coq89
+    # opam switch create coq89 4.07.1
     # eval `opam config env`

   This will install the `4.07.1` compiler in a new switch named `coq89`